moq-wg/moq-transport/draft-lcurley-warp.md

 --- abstract

-This document defines the core behavior for Warp, a layered live media transport protocol.
+This document defines the core behavior for Warp, a segmented live media transport protocol.
-Media is split into layers based on the underlying media encoding.
+Media is split into segments based on the underlying media encoding.
-Each layer is transmitted independently over a QUIC stream.
+Each segment is transmitted independently over a QUIC stream.
-QUIC streams are prioritized, allowing less important layers to be starved or dropped during congestion.
+QUIC streams are prioritized, allowing less important segments to be starved or dropped during congestion.

 --- middle